phphint/devgree/README.md

 8. **Backup Strategy** for regular database backups.

 ## Portfolio Sharing and Control
-- **Share Tokens**: Users can share their portfolios via shareable links, generated using tokens.
+- **Share Tokens**: Users can share their portfolios via shareable links.
 - **Data Control**: Users select which data to display on their shared portfolio.
 - **Default Portfolio View**: Configurable default view settings for non-customized portfolios.